vecxoz/turtle-recall/README.md

 ====

-The following example `solution/notebook/notebook.ipynb` demonstrates how to infer any single image using pretrained weights.
+The following example `solution/notebook/notebook.ipynb` demonstrates how to download pretrained weights and infer any single image.
+Leaderboard score of this model is 0.9214 (EffNet-B7, single fold).

 Steps to reproduce